jdbnet/plantpotrp-docs/docs/Robberies/ATM Robberies.md

 Once complete, you should then get marked money added to your inventory.

-To wash this marked money, go to one of the 'Money Wash' locations on the map and speak to the ped.
+To wash this marked money, view the instructions [here](https://plantpotrp.jdbnet.co.uk/Services/Money%20Wash/)

-They will wash your money and give you clean cash in return.